 Here’s what I always try to do and recommend doing if you find yourself in this scenario:

 These scenarios are always difficult.
 And usually, you aren’t given enough time to really feel like you’re ready to jump in and take over a project already in motion.
-You can make your brief apologise to the project customer that you’re new to the project and it’s unfortunate that they had to experience this team change, but you need to maintain their confidence as much as possible.
-So continue learning along the way, but take charge right away and give the customer every appearance that you’re ready and that you’re in control of the project team.
+You can make your brief apologies to the project’s customer.
+Explaining that you’re new to the project, and it’s unfortunate that they had to experience this team change, but you need to maintain their confidence as much as possible.
+So continue learning along the way, but take charge from the outset and give the customer every appearance that you’re ready and that you’re in control of the project team.

 Or see how Ganttic’s software can make your project management process more efficient and streamlined.

 Brad Egeland is an IT/Project Management consultant and author with over 25 years of software development, management, and project management experience.